- Education and Science

 Objective History - Is it Even Possible?

 This is why documentation of events is essential.
-But even that can be faked or spun to confirm a particular viewpoint.
+Even that can be faked or spun to confirm a particular viewpoint.
 Even without outright fabrication, when certain parts of a story are emphasized and others are left out, it can lead to misconceptions.
 Yet, it is not possible to include every detail.
-In order to make sense of history, value judgments must be made as to what information is significant in a given narrative.
+In order to make sense of history, historians must make value judgments as to what information is significant.
 These decisions are often subjective.
 Two different, well-meaning and diligent historians, given the same data, might make different choices.

 The purpose of studying history should be more than memorizing names and dates, but to learn to think critically about the events of the past in order to discern their importance and learn the lessons they have to teach.